-Salisbury University’s Fraud & Forensic Accounting Certificate program will begin in earnest with the fall 2017 semester.
+Salisbury University’s Fraud & Forensic Accounting Certificate program began in earnest with the fall 2017 semester.
 In addition to current college undergrad/grad students, this program is available to any college graduate/professional, irrespective of the degree-granting institution major/minor, who has completed the equivalent of SU’s Accounting 201 (Introduction to Financial Accounting) and Accounting 202 (Introduction to Managerial Accounting) with a grade of “C” or better.

 This on-campus, undergraduate program has been designed so that participants can complete the 15-credit certificate program over three semesters.

 An introduction to fundamentals of fraud examination, including nature and types of fraud, fraud prevention, and techniques to detect fraud in organizations.
 Provides the foundation to understanding fraud and its impact on the world around us.
 This course is the gateway into the Fraud & Forensic Accounting Certificate Program.
 Prerequisites: C or better in ACCT 201, 202; and 56 credit hours.

 Discussion will cover the principles and standards for proactive and reactive investigation, as well as detection and control of fraud.
 Focus on the high-risk fraud environments wherein assets are more vulnerable to misappropriation and fraud because of either a lack of, or because of non-functioning, internal controls.
 Various fraud investigative methods will emphasize the skills needed to identify, investigate and litigate fraud and forensic accounting allegations.
 Major Prerequisites: C or better in ACCT 201 & 202 and admission to Professional Program.
 Non-Major Prerequisites: C or better in ACCT 201 & 202.

 ACCT 451 Fraud Detection & Prevention Technologies (3 credits)